 Downtown Madison features several boutiques on State Street and around the Capitol Square.
 Move on to Monroe Street for two more miles of locally-owned specialty shops including Orange Tree Imports and The Grace Chosy Gallery.
 If mall-shopping is more your style, East Towne Mall is near I90/94 and has four major department stores, 100 specialty shops and 15 restaurants and eateries.
 Hilldale Shopping Center includes shops like The North Face and Anthropologie.
 Johnson Creek Premium Outlets is packed with name-brand retailers offering budget-friendly clothing, accessories and home decor.

-Just outside Madison you can find the National Mustard Museum.
+Hot Tips: Just outside Madison you can find the National Mustard Museum.

-Anything Badger Paws.
+Hot Tips: Anything Badger Paws.